pranavreddy23/autoware.privately-owned-vehicles/CoarseSeg/scripts/create_masks/MUSES/README.md

 MUSES, the MUlti-SEnsor Semantic perception dataset, designed for driving under increased uncertainty and adverse conditions.
 MUSES comprises a diverse collection of images, evenly distributed across different combinations of weather conditions (clear, fog, rain, and snow) and illuminations (day time/night time).
 Each image in the dataset is accompanied by high-quality 2D semantic image labels.

 ### process_muses.py
-Colormap values for unified semantic classes created from the ACDC dataset to CoarseSeg format are as follows:
+Colormap values for unified semantic classes created from the MUSES dataset to CoarseSeg format are as follows:

 | MUSES Semantic Class  | MUSES RGB Label | CoarseSeg Semantic Class | CoarseSeg RGB Label |
 | -------- | ------- | ------- | ------- |